 Float to live

-This summer, fewer lifeguard patrols will be on hand to supervise or rescue your family.
-So make sure you know how to float and if you or your loved ones get into danger, call 999 and ask for the Coastguard.
+Make sure you know how to float and if you or your loved ones get into danger when visiting the coast.
+If an emergency, call 999 and ask for the Coastguard.
 Leave difficult rescues to the lifesavers.
 If there are lifeguards nearby, alert them.

 If you or your children are struggling in the water, remember: FLOAT TO LIVE.
 To see how to float in water, watch the video.